 The Bridal preparations are quite possibly one of the most stressful parts of a wedding.
 As a photographer I want to capture all the emotions, fun and laughter that occur whilst getting ready with the girls – and the last thing I want to do is add to the stress.
 There are a few things you can do to prepare for my arrival, so that I don’t have to bother the Bride or Bridesmaids whilst getting the shots I need.
-Here are my top tips when preparing for the preparations!
+Here are my top bridal prep photo tips!

 #1: Location, location, location.